KilianKegel/FatherlessAmerica/README.md

 letter of commendation from the local police department than to deserve the charge that Miedzian levels against him.

-There are exceptions, of course, but here is the rule: Boys raised by tra ditionally masculine fathers generally do not commit crimes.
+There are exceptions, of course, but here is the rule: Boys raised by traditionally masculine fathers generally do not commit crimes.
 Fatherless boys commit crimes.

 Both clinical studies and anthropological investigations confirm the